Key Takeaways:

 Duration of Copyright Protection

-The duration of copyright protection can vary depending on several factors, including the type of work, whether the work is published or unpublished, and the date of the author’s death.
+The term copyright protection can vary depending on several factors, including the type of work, whether the work is published or unpublished, and the date of the original author’s death.

 Here are some general rules, mainly based on U.S. copyright law and similar laws in many other countries: